About / Contact

 In 1988 they got four dubplates of their unique material pressed and took them to Jah Shaka.

-took the roof off the building...
-Shaka that night requested that the dub plate
+it took the roof off the building...
+Shaka that night requested that the dub plate should be released

 on his own label.